opendp/smartnoise-core/contributing.md

         - include comment in `Sensitivity` implementation that links to the location of the proof
 ### For new DP statistics:
   - An `Expandable` implementation with `expand_component` function which describes how to expand the computation graph to insert each component of the differentially private calculation.
-(Note that not all the nodes of the expanded graph will be releasable)
   - A `Report` implementation with `summarize` function that stores the results of the differentially private computation as a
         JSON.

 #For new mechanisms:
- -  A `Component` implementation containing a `propagate_property` function describing how to propagate input data through that node in the graph.
+ -  A `Component` implementation containing a `propagate_property` function describing how to propagate input properties through that node in the graph.
+This also contains checks on the privacy parameters to verify that they are reasonable.
  - An `Expandable` implementation with `expand_component` function which describes how to expand the computation graph
  - If possible, an `Accuracy` implementation with `accuracy_to_privacy_usage` and `privacy_usage_to_accuracy` functions that describe how to transition between accuracy and privacy guarantees.
 Any associated derivations